Initializes the receiver, a newly allocated

 An array of character pointers, each of which points to a buffer containing raw image data.
 If the data is in planar configuration, each buffer holds one component—one plane—of the data.
 Color planes are arranged in the standard order—for example, red before green before blue for RGB color.
 All color planes precede the coverage plane.
 If a coverage plane exists, the bitmap’s color components must be premultiplied with it.
 If the data is in meshed configuration (that is,

-false), only the first buffer is read.
+NO), only the first buffer is read.

 NULLor an array of